-The simulation scenario (illustrated in Fig. 1) consists of 14 clusters and 23 TelosB motes forming a cluster-tree WSN.
-The TelosB [4], which simulation model has been presented in Section 5, is a battery-powered wireless module widely used in WSNs.
-We consider a set of three time-bounded data flows with user-defined parameters summarized in Table 1.
+The simulation scenario (illustrated in Fig. 1) consists of 14 clusters and 23 TelosB motes forming a clustertree WSN.
+The TelosB [22] is a battery-powered wireless module widely used in WSNs, the simulation model of which has been presented in Section 5.
+We consider the set of three time-bounded data flows with user-defined parameters summarized in Table 1.

-New TDCS and configuration parameters of clusters, which ensure that each data flow meets its e2e deadline while minimizing the energy consumption of the nodes, are generated for each number of retransmissions from scratch.
+New TDCS and configuration parameters of clusters, which ensure that each data flow meets its e2e deadline while minimizing the energy consumption of the nodes, are generated for each number of retransmissions.
 Without loss of generality, the non-overlapping TDCSs are assumed (i.e. a single collision domain), because the simulation model does not support the definition of the multiple collision domains.
 The simulation time of one run is equal to 20 minutes involving generation of 1707 frames in case of flow 1, 1706 frames in case of flow 2 and 3585 frames in case of flow 3.